 Obtaining PA does not guarantee payment, ensure beneficiary eligibility on the date of service, or guarantee a post-payment review to verify that the service was appropriate and medically necessary will not be conducted.
-A beneficiary must be eligible for Medicaid coverage on the date the procedure is performed or the service rendered.
-In accordance with 10A NCAC 22J.0106 (d), the provider cannot bill beneficiaries when he fails to follow program regulations or when the claim denies on the basis of a lack of medical necessity.
+A beneficiary must be eligible for Medicaid coverage on the date the procedure is performed, or the service rendered.
+In accordance with Requirements for billing Medicaid beneficiaries are outlined in 10A NCAC 22J.0106 (d).
+The provider cannot bill beneficiaries when he fails to follow program regulations or when the claim denies on the basis of a lack of medical necessity.

-A provider requesting PA for state-to-state ambulance transport shall submit both the State-to-State Ambulance Transportation Addendum (Form 372-118A) and the Medicaid Prior Approval Form (Form 372-118) to NC Medicaid's designee.
+A provider requesting PA for state to state ambulance transport shall submit both the State to State Ambulance Transportation Addendum (Form 372-118A) and the Medicaid Prior Approval Form (Form 372-118) to NC Medicaid's designee.
 The request may be made by the transferring facility or the receiving facility.
-Forms are available at https://medicaid.ncdhhs.gov/.
+Forms are available at https://medicaid.nedhhs.gov/.

-NCHC does not cover non-emergency medical transportation.
+NCHC does not cover non-emergency medical medically necessary transportation.